TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 ● CirceBot shall carry up to 100 yards (approximately 10 lbs.) of Ethernet cable and report
 error codes via self diagnosis.
-○ ANSI/TIA-568.2-D: This standard specifies the maximum allowable length for
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ ANSI/TIA-568.2-D: This standard specifies the maximum allowable length for
-twisted-pair Ethernet cables in standard networking applications.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;twisted-pair Ethernet cables in standard networking applications.
 The maximum
-length is defined as 109 yards (328 feet or approximately 100 meters), beyond
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;length is defined as 109 yards (328 feet or approximately 100 meters), beyond
-which signal attenuation, latency, and packet loss can degrade network
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;which signal attenuation, latency, and packet loss can degrade network
-performance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;performance.
 To extend connectivity beyond this limit, additional hardware such
-as repeaters, switches, or fiber optic solutions are required.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;as repeaters, switches, or fiber optic solutions are required.
 For this project it is
-intended to stick with the initial 100 yards.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;intended to stick with the initial 100 yards.

 ● It shall receive Next Position waypoints and navigate to the next waypoint.
-○ The customer, DEVCOM, has specified that navigation shall be conducted using a
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified that navigation shall be conducted using a
-waypoint-to-waypoint system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;waypoint-to-waypoint system.

 ● CirceBot shall transmit real-time data, including current position, current velocity, meters
 of cable left, heading, battery life percentage, and error codes if any occur.
 The minimum
 speeds that this data should be relayed is 10 Hz.
 This will utilize sensors and circuiting.
-○ The customer, DEVCOM, has specified the required data to be transmitted and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified the required data to be transmitted and
-displayed for the current operation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;displayed for the current operation.

 ● CirceBot shall use minor obstacle avoidance to avoid collisions.
 This will allow the robot
 to go around obstacles and avoid any collisions that could possibly damage the system.
-○ ANSI/RIA R15.08: This standard establishes safety requirements for autonomous
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ ANSI/RIA R15.08: This standard establishes safety requirements for autonomous
-mobile robots (AMRs), including obstacle detection and avoidance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mobile robots (AMRs), including obstacle detection and avoidance.
 It defines
-acceptable sensor technologies, response times, and stopping distances to ensure
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;acceptable sensor technologies, response times, and stopping distances to ensure
-safe operation in dynamic environments.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;safe operation in dynamic environments.

 **Constraints include:**

 ● Limited computational and RAM resources (balanced via ROS optimization)
-○ This is a byproduct of the hardware being used, but balanced via the software.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is a byproduct of the hardware being used, but balanced via the software.

 ● Sensor update timing and synchronization
-○ As with any system utilizing sensor integration we must take into account refresh
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ As with any system utilizing sensor integration we must take into account refresh
-rates and synchronicity of data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;rates and synchronicity of data.

 ● Maintaining odometry accuracy over time and distance
-○ This is caused due to the lack of reliability of most coordinate planes as a single
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ This is caused due to the lack of reliability of most coordinate planes as a single
-source, but is balanced by using three different coordinate planes in conjunction to
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;source, but is balanced by using three different coordinate planes in conjunction to
-reduce drift and increase accuracy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;reduce drift and increase accuracy.

 ---